 The geometry package provides classes useful for many physical simulations in Euclidean spaces, like vectors and rotations in 3D, as well as on the sphere.
 It also provides a general implementation of Binary Space Partitioning Trees (BSP trees).

 Vector1D, Vector2D and Vector3D provide simple vector types.
-One important feature is that instances of these classes are guaranteed to be immutable, this greatly simplifies modelling dynamical systems with changing states: once a vector has been computed, a reference to it is known to preserve its state as long as the reference itself is preserved.
+One important feature is that instances of these classes are guaranteed to be immutable, this greatly simplifies modeling dynamical systems with changing states: once a vector has been computed, a reference to it is known to preserve its state as long as the reference itself is preserved.

 Numerous constructors are available to create vectors.
 In addition to the straightforward Cartesian coordinates constructor, a constructor using azimuthal coordinates can build normalized vectors and linear constructors from one, two, three or four base vectors are also available.
 Constants have been defined for the most commons vectors (plus and minus canonical axes, null vector, and special vectors with infinite or NaN coordinates).